14k Gold vs 18k Gold: What is the Difference?

 14k Gold vs. 18k Gold: Alloys and Range of Colors

 How does one know whether a certain ring, pendant, earring, or bracelet is genuine gold?
-The first thing that ought to be done when picking up a piece of jewelry from a jeweler’s display stand is to check for a credibility mark (certified hallmark).
-It all has to do with the karat size, and so requires attention.
+The first thing to be done when picking up a piece of jewelry from a jeweler’s display stand is to check for a credibility mark (certified hallmark).
+It all has to do with the karat size and so requires attention.
 The jewelry industry, like other markets, has its fair share of crooks.

 Jewelry made with 14k yellow gold contains 58.5 percent pure gold, which explains the 585 numeric stamps.
 The rest is an alloy of copper, silver, and zinc.
 Pure gold is always the base metal used to produce gold in different colors.
 For white gold, the alloy will carry a predetermined portion of white metals such as silver, palladium, or nickel.
 White gold jewelry may be rhodium coated for extra strength and protection against rust.